The Easiest Pocket Pack Tissue Holder Ever

 Lay the remaining unfolded 6"x4" pieces on the table RIGHT SIDE UP, this is the back of the tissue pouch.

-2) to 5) lay the folded fabric pieces on as shown, making sure the folded edge is always to the middle
+2) to 5) lay the folded fabric pieces on as shown in the photos below, making sure the folded edge is always to the middle

 1 to 6.jpg